This month I've finally got the game loading and saving properly.

 You may also notice that we have stacks of items on the map now.
 I spent some time making a system that automatically generates these from the other part object types.
 For example a console is 3 blocks wide by 1 block tall, but can also be a stackable item that fits within a single tile which makes sense from a gameplay point of view.
 These smaller representations are automatically derived from the larger parts which saves an enormous amount of work.

 And behind the scenes the job planning system has also been completely rewritten this month.
 It grew organically from a single task system to one that could also do a sub-tasks, but then felt brittle with these two hard-coded layers.
 So that was redesigned to allow arbirary levels of sub-tasks to be interrupted and resumed which should allow for more interesting crew behaviour.
-Of course that mean I also had to rewrite all the existing job system and path planning associated with it, but the new system is much cleaner and a better foundation to build on in future.
+Of course that meant I also had to rewrite all the existing job system and path planning associated with it, but the new system is much cleaner and a better foundation to build on in future.

 Similar Games